cashewe/porth/README.md

 up next we need:
 - write second docker container for wrapping the config
 - write some metrics
+- fix the fastmcp solution so its actually an established app in the lifetime of the fastapi app
 - write versioning system
 - add config singleton to core codebase
 - write pipeline for deploying core behaviour to dockerhub